Pairs of Lie-type and large orbits of group actions on filtered modules. (A characteristic-free approach to finite determinacy.): Introduction

 \subsection{Acknowledgements}

 We thank D. Popescu for highly valuable explanations about the generality of Theorem \ref{Thm.Popescu}, and L. Narvaez Macarro and M. Schulze for their explanations about logarithmic derivations.
 We also thank G. Belitski and I. Tyomkin for valuable advices.
+Finally we thank the referee for the numerous helpful comments.